• Home

 Reduced older male presence linked to increased rates of

-aggression to non-conspecific targets in male elephants was the
+aggression to non-conspecific targets in male elephants

 cover Proc B's final issue of 2021 (photo credit: C. Allen)